From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 3. Together they reduce false confidence from “passing only one style of test.”

-Layer A: Unit Tests (tests/test_calculator.py)
+Layer A: unit tests (tests/test_calculator.py)

 Unit tests call pure functions directly, with no browser and no network.
+Coverage in this file:

 1. Addition: positive, negative, mixed signs, floats.